MrNova420/MrNova420/README.md

 **The world's first biologically-inspired authentication system.** DNALockOS reimagines digital identity through **structured "digital DNA strands"** - combining military-grade cryptography with stunning 3D visualizations.
 Instead of passwords, users have a unique digital DNA with hundreds of thousands of "segments" encoding authentication data, each rendered as a glowing, animated helix.

+Note - Not yet developed, Soon to be developed!!

 One DNA key works **everywhere**: web apps, mobile, desktop, IoT, government systems, and enterprise SSO.
 Authentication becomes engaging, memorable, and more secure than anything that came before.

 #### 🧬 Core Innovation - The Digital DNA Strand: